White Sox vs. Reds Player Props Betting Odds

 Robert Stats

-- Luis Robert has seven doubles, seven home runs, 10 walks and 18 RBI (29 total hits).
+- Robert has eight doubles, seven home runs, 10 walks and 18 RBI (31 total hits).
 He has stolen one base.

-- Robert has picked up at least one hit in four straight games.
-In his last five games he is batting .400 with a double, two home runs, six walks and five RBI.
+- Robert hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .471 with two doubles, two home runs, six walks and five RBI.

 Robert Recent Games